CalledSTRIKER/dalelk/README.md

 ### 5. Extract the Model
 1. Extract the downloaded file
 2. Make sure the extracted content follows this exact path:
 >  !!! **Windows users:** !!!
-When extracting, make sure the final path looks like this and does not have an extra nested folder:
+When extracting, make sure the final path looks like this and does not have an extra folder:
 > `models/fine_tuned_marbert/(model files directly here)`